Braybrook PRIMARY academy

-In accordance with the Education Act of 2002 and the requirements of the School Admissions Code of Practice, the Governors of Braybrook Primary School are required to consult, determine and notify their admission arrangements for the school for September 2018.
+In accordance with the Education Act of 2002 and the requirements of the School Admissions Code of Practice, the Governors of Braybrook Primary Academy are required to consult, determine and notify their admission arrangements for the school for September 2019.

 As the admissions authority, the local authority gives priority to children whose parents have applied for a school place by the published deadline.
 Community and voluntary controlled schools do not always have enough places available for every child whose parents have applied for a place.
 In this case the local authority will use an order of priority for admissions to all Community and voluntary-controlled schools in Peterborough.